Stores kick off Black Friday but pandemic woes linger

 Buoyed by solid hiring, healthy pay gains and substantial savings, customers are returning to stores and splurging on all types of items.
 But the spike has also resulted in limited selection across the board as suppliers and retailers have been caught flat-footed.

-Shortages of shipping containers and truckers have helped to delay deliveries while inflation continues to creep.
-The combination of not finding the right item at the right price — in addition to a labor shortage that makes it more difficult for businesses to respond to customer needs — could make for a less festive mood.
+Shortages of shipping containers and truckers have delayed deliveries while inflation continues to creep.
+The combination of not finding the right item at the right price — in addition to a labor shortage that makes it more difficult for businesses to respond to customers — could make for a less festive mood.

-Shoppers are expected to pay on average of between 5% to 17% more for toys, clothing, appliances, TVs and others purchases on Black Friday this year compared with last year, according to Aurelien Duthoit, senior sector advisor at Allianz Research.
-TVs will see the highest price hike on average, up 17% from a year ago, according to the research firm.
-That’s because whatever discounts available will be applied to goods that are already expensive.
+At Macy’s Herald Square store in Manhattan, shelves were stocked and shoppers were steadily streaming in at 6:30 am, a half hour after the doors opened.

+Aniva Pawlowski got to Macy's just ahead of the 6 a.m. opening with plans to buy shoes and coats.
+Shopping on Thanksgiving Day had been a family tradition, but she stayed home last year and just shopped online.
+Worries about shortages drove the New Yorker to shop in person and she plans to spend about $1,000 on holiday shopping, similar to years past, even though she's concerned about rising costs for gas and food.

 People are also reading…